Like a living room, CultureHouse is a place where all should feel comfortable to hang out with no requirement to purchase anything.

 Take a look at our Manual to see how we created our CultureHouse and how you can create you own.Read our Manual How to build Our 1-pager

-Aaron Greiner is an artist, designer, and engineer from Gloucester, Massachusetts.
+Aaron is an artist, designer, and engineer from Gloucester, Massachusetts.
 He graduated from Olin College of Engineering where he studied Design Engineering.
 He's spent the last few years exploring cities, urban design, and livability.

-Alisha Pegan is a sustainable designer and data enthusiastic, and a recent graduate from Wellesley College and Olin College.
+Alisha is a sustainable designer and data enthusiastic, and a recent graduate from Wellesley College and Olin College.
 Woo woot!
 She is currently working at the City of Boston as a Community Outreach Fellow for the Environment Department.

-Gwendolyn Sands is an aspiring architect and urban designer from Burlington, Vermont.
+Gwendolyn is an aspiring architect and urban designer from Burlington, Vermont.
 She is recent graduate of Wellesley College where she studied Architecture and Women and Gender studies.
 She is spending her last year at Wellesley exploring how spaces have the power to foster community.